graphile/graphile.github.io/src/pages/postgraphile/pricing.md

 # Get PostGraphile Pro!

 #### PostGraphile core is open source software under the MIT license.
-Supporter and Pro are commercial plugins which enhance PostGraphile with additional features and help fund development and maintenance on PostGraphile.
+Supporter and Pro are commercial plugins which enhance PostGraphile with additional features and help fund development and maintenance on PostGraphile Core.

-##### See below the pricing table for more information.
+##### See the FAQ below the pricing table for more information.

 </div>
 </div>